Nonprofit Marketing Trends for 2023

 Re-engaging these lapsed donors is a crucial way to limit your variability and rely on audiences that have proven to bear fruit in the recent past.
 But you’ll need to have a few pieces in place to get there:

-- A database or platform that easily identifies your lapsed donors and segments them into a single audience group.
+• A database or platform that easily identifies your lapsed donors and segments them into a single audience group.

-- Analytics and reporting tools that allow you to find the unifying characteristics of this lapsed donor audience group.
+• Analytics and reporting tools that allow you to find the unifying characteristics of this lapsed donor audience group.

-- A compelling message at the ready that prompts lapsed donors to start considering you again.
+• A compelling message at the ready that prompts lapsed donors to start considering you again.

-- An easy check-out process that remembers their past information and moves them through the process at their preferred pace.
+• An easy check-out process that remembers their past information and moves them through the process at their preferred pace.

 As audiences narrow, this group should become your bread and butter.
 That means two things above all:

-- Keeping your current sustainers engaged to ensure they will remain loyal and close members of your core audience.
+• Keeping your current sustainers engaged to ensure they will remain loyal and close members of your core audience.

-- Spending significant effort to grow new sustainers from your occasional donors.
+• Spending significant effort to grow new sustainers from your occasional donors.

 When you get there, though, the benefits are significant.
 The more sustainers you can count on your side, the more predictable your revenue will become.

-10. Quality Content Moves From Desirable to Essential
+10. High Quality Content Marketing Is Essential

 According to one survey, 92% of nonprofit marketers use at least some form of content marketing, while 65% of them have increased their content production pace.